STOMP-Based Event Notification System

 Message Types

-The system handles three primary types of events:
+The system handles several types of events:

-- Order Messages: Notifications about marketplace orders (create, update, terminate)
+order): Notifications about marketplace orders (create, update, terminate) - User Role Messages (

 Implementation Details